dav-m85/hashsnap/README.md

+Work in progress

 # hashsnap
-Create a hash snapshot of a file tree, and perform deduplicationusing multiple snapshots.
+Create a hash snapshot of a file tree, and perform deduplication using multiple snapshots.

 ## Usage
 Say you have a directory `somedir`, and want to deduplicate it.